 Johannesburg, more commonly known as Jo’burg or Jozi, is a rapidly changing city and the vibrant heart of South Africa.
-The city is flourishing.
+After almost 20 years of decline and decay, the city is now looking optimistically towards the future.
 Its centre is smartening up and new loft apartments and office developments are being constructed at a rapid pace.
 The cultural districts of Newtown and Braamfontein, with their theatres,...
 Read More

 Johannesburg Tour: Carlton Centre Observation Deck and Soweto Bike Ride